-This quote from a small law firm exemplifies how attorneys need to look at the current legal landscape.
+This quote from an attorney exemplifies how the profession needs to look at the current legal landscape.
 The industry has shifted from a seller’s market to a buyer’s market and law firms are struggling to adjust.
 Clients are now in the driver’s seat, so your ability to provide a positive client experience is more important than ever.

 Reimagining a successful client service process is a critical step for attorneys to sustain or grow their practice because the margin for error keeps shrinking.
-According to Thomson Reuters Legal Executive Institute’s 2019 State of U.S. Small Law Firms Report, most firms say their top priority and measure for success is client satisfaction, but only 37 percent are tracking client satisfaction ratings.
+According to a report from the Thomson Reuters Institute analyzing the challenges of more than 400 firms, most respondents say their top priority and measure for success is client satisfaction, but only 36 percent are tracking client satisfaction ratings.

-In addition, nearly 60 percent of small law firms said that clients demanding more for less is a key challenge, yet 76 percent admitted that they have made zero changes to remedy the issue.
+In addition, nearly 59 percent of firms said that clients demanding more for less is a key challenge, yet 80 percent admitted that they have made zero changes to remedy the issue.

 “There really is this sort of access to every realm of possibility of what could happen in the universe of their case, and then asking you about it and wanting to know why theirs is different,” said Claudia Lagos, a criminal defense attorney in Boston.
 “It is definitely difficult for dealing with clients and their ultimate satisfaction.”